 The CST Mumbai Museum

-The journey of Railways in Mumbai is traced through maps which are lovely – you not only see the growth of rail network but also that of the city.
+The journey of Railways in Mumbai is traced through maps which are lovely – you not only see the growth of the rail network but also that of the city.
 It looks like they were growing hand in hand.

 I loved the display of architectural design sheet placed next to the actual building photographs.
 You can see how intricately the design was done on the drawing table.
 It almost feels the actual building was made as a 3-D image of the drawing.
 I quietly uttered a word of appreciation to architect F W Stevens.
 Next minute, I spotted an interesting communication between Stevens and Railway department, where he demands an additional compensation of Rs 5000/ – Remember this was still 1888.